Carter Bar is situated 58 miles south of

 Larger military conflicts between the two

-(Hotspur) being the most famous in the late
+(Hotspur) was the most famous in the late

 The main rivals of the Percy family were the